 Grand Fiesta Americana Coral Beach Cancun is an EP (European Package) hotel, so you do not need to commit for the all-inclusive food.
-They have 4 (?) restaurants in the hotel and you can order from them a-la-cart.
+They have 5 resort restaurants to choose from and you can order from them a-la-cart.

 I loved ordering my food right by the pool!
 Aaand it was delicious too!